anirudhsnayak/ucsd-review-sheets/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to plastic's UCSD review sheets
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This webpage hosts all of my UCSD review sheets.